Skip to main content

 Tackling Advent of Code: A Yearly Language-Switching Journey

-For the past few years, I’ve been diving into Advent of Code, the annual Christmas themed coding challenge that drops a new puzzle every day from December 1st to 25th.
-What started as a fun way to sharpen my skills has turned into a personal tradition each year, I pick a different programming language to tackle the problems.
-It’s a mix of masochism and curiosity.
-Pushing myself to learn, adapt, and solve under pressure.
-Here’s a rundown of the project, my approach, and where it’s all hosted.
+For the past few years, I have been diving into Advent of Code, the annual Christmas themed coding challenge that drops a new puzzle every day from December 1st to 25th.
+What started as a fun way to challenge myself has turned into a personal tradition each year, I pick a different programming language to tackle the problems.
+It’s a mix of pushing myself to learn, adapt, and solve puzzles.

 What’s This All About? #

 Advent of Code is a playground for programmers.
-Each day brings a fresh challenge split into two parts, ranging from tricky algorithm tweaks to parsing text files or simulating bizarre scenarios.
+Each day brings a fresh challenge split into two parts, ranging from algorithm to parsing text files or simulating scenarios.
 The problems touch on optimizing performance, data structures, traversing graphs, or even dipping into dynamic programming.
-It’s the kind of thing that keeps you up at night, wondering why your solution takes 10 seconds instead of 10 milliseconds.

-My twist?
+How I challenge myself?
 I switch languages every year.
-It’s a chance to step out of my comfort zone, wrestle with new syntax, and see how different tools handle the same job.
+It’s a chance to step out of my comfort zone and see how different tools handle the same job.
 Here’s the lineup so far:

 You can check out all the code in my GitHub repo.